Report of the Commission of Inquiry on Human Rights in the Democratic People's Republic of Korea: Other subsequent events

 The UN Human Rights Council renewed the mandate of the Special Rapporteur in 2014.
 The vote allowed Darusman to pick up where the Commission left off a month prior.
 It also called on the Office of the High Commissioner for Human Rights to establish a "field presence" in the country by assigning permanent staff to monitor human rights developments.
 The office was opened on 23 June 2015.
 The DPRK reacted by strongly protesting the establishment of such office, and threatening the UN staff there to be "ruthlessly punished".

 In January 2015, Shin Dong-hyuk, a vocal and prominent defector, recanted key parts of a life story that had made him the best-known symbol of torture and other rights violations by North Korea.
 His retractions came amid mounting pressure from fellow North Korean escapees and the South Korean news media to clarify suspicions about his background.
 The UN and human rights advocates maintained that the report remained solid, even without Shin's account as the report drew from interviews with hundreds of other defectors and experts on human rights in North Korea.
 Before Shin's recantation, in 2013, The New York Times had noted that Shin's accounts were "dramatic, but not particularly new; over the years, defectors from North Korea, including a handful of survivors of its prison camps like Mr. Shin, have told similar stories."

 In 2016, British scholar, Hazel Smith, called the report's description of ongoing malnutrition in North Korea as "erroneous".
 She stated that the situation had greatly improved since the 1990s and was far from being unique around the world.
 Despite Hazel's characterization that the report concluded that "nothing much has changed since the famine years", the report made emphasis on the 1990's famine and deaths caused by it, but considered it to have ended, noting that the conditions had changed since then.
 It also warned that malnutrition remained a significant concern, especially for the disfavored social classes and children.
 It also said that the authoritarian nature of the regime could lead to another famine in the future.
 Other scholars and observers including Sung-Yoon Lee, Bradley Martin, and Andrei Lankov, came to conclusions more comparable to those found in the COI report.

 In 2023 and 2024 authors, experts, and governments commemorated the 10th anniversary of beginning of the commission of inquiry, and the publication of its report.
-The report continued to be regarded as landmark document; the most exhaustive to date, with its findings remaining relevant and most of its recommendations remaining unheeded.
+The report continued to be regarded as a landmark document, the most exhaustive to date, with its findings remaining relevant and most of its recommendations remaining unheeded.